TheKili/music-recommendation-system/project-management/features/co-occurence collaboration.md

 - [ ] load single json file into python
 - [ ] find all pairwise combinations
 - [ ] create deterministic algorithm to increase only one counter of the pairwise counters (e.g. sort trackids by alphabet and only add counter to first id)
-- [ ] create worker to 1) load several files at the same time and 2) parallelize the function
+- [ ] create worker to 1) load several files at the same time and 2) parallelise the function